 Early childhood is the foundation on which children build the rest of their lives.
-At All Saints CEVA Primary School we greatly value the importance that the Early Years Foundation Stage plays in laying secure foundations for future learning and development.
+At All Saints CEVA Primary School, we greatly value the importance that the EYFS plays in laying secure foundations for future learning and development.
 However, we also believe that early childhood is valid in itself as part of life.
 It is important to view the EYFS as preparation for life and not simply preparation for the next stage of education.

 At All Saints CEVA Primary School, we aim to: